-I hate to admit it, but I'm just now getting around to doing my taxes this week, and should have them completed by Thursday.
-If you're getting a late start like me and don't think you'll be able to file your 2011 tax return by the April 17, 2012 deadline, you'll want to file the IRS extension form. … [Read more...] about File the IRS Extension Form if You Need More Time to do Your Taxes
+I hate to admit it, but I often wait until the last minute to file my tax returns.
+If you're getting a late start like me, and don't think you'll be able to file your tax return by the deadline, typically April 15, you'll want to file the IRS extension form. … [Read more...] about File the IRS Extension Form if You Need More Time to do Your Taxes

 Tax Day 2012 is April 17.
 If you've procrastinated doing your taxes because you're a pastor needing IRS tax help, I recommend you get the 2012 Zondervan Minister's Tax Guide.
 American ministers have trusted the Zondervan Minister’s Tax & Financial Guide to save them time and money.
 This easy-to-understand workbook will save you time and money by simplifying the … [Read more...] about Last Minute IRS Tax Help for Pastors